Team & Board

 Vice President

 Eric Is a highly accomplished Information Technologist, Educator, and Program Planner with extensive contributions to academic excellence and educational growth of schools across the state of Louisiana.
 He has demonstrated proven ability and professional training and development, educational program planning and execution, policy planning and implementation and the use of effective communication and dealing and relating with adult learners.
-Currently he works for the City of New Orleans.
+After successfully demonstrating skills in working in local government in his time working for the City of New Orleans, currently he is navigating making changes at the federal level, working for the National Parks Service.

 Annie Phoenix, Ph.D.